johnmiller1963/resume/README.md

 The site responded well on all devices however some issues found;

-1) On a massive 4k display where the profile image wasn't horizontally centered in it's container, all other resolution displays hide this issue as the image naver gets to 100% height.
+1) On a massive 4k display where the profile image wasn't horizontally centered in it's container, all other resolution displays hide this issue as the image never gets to 100% height.
 This issue was resolved.
 2) On Safari the profile image on index.html does not respect the column ordering rules in place, in effect it falls below the title and text column position 2, but should move to column position 1, this issue exists today and will be resolved when I have direct access to a Safari environment.
-3) At very small screen widths, the projects page contains accordion buttons that cannot collapse so get pushed off to the right.
+3) At very small screen widths, the history page contains accordion buttons that would not collapse (have a fixed width to preserve the logo sizes) so get pushed off to the right.
+Thanks to help from peer-review I was able to container-row-col around the accordian and cards already in use, this resolved the problem.

 I validated html at [W3 html validator](https://validator.w3.org)
 Results: